Non-ergodicity in open quantum systems through quantum feedback: Conclusions

-{\em Acknowledgements.} LAC and AB acknowledge financial support from the UK EPSRC-funded Oxford Quantum Technology Hub for Networked Quantum Information Technologies NQIT.
-FT and BM acknowledge support of a University of Leeds UGRL scholarship.
-Moreover, AB thanks G.~Vitiello and G.~C.~Hegerfeldt for stimulating discussions.
-Statement of compliance with EPSRC policy framework on research data:~This publication is theoretical work that does not require supporting research data.
+\acknowledgments LAC acknowledges support from the United Kingdom Engineering and Physical Sciences Research Council (EPSRC) Award No.~1367108 and also Grant No.~EP/P034012/1.
+Moreover, FT and BM acknowledge support from a University of Leeds UGRL scholarship.
+In addition, AB was supported by funding from the EPSRC Oxford Quantum Technology Hub NQIT (Grant No.~EP/M013243/1).
+AB would like to thank Alex Little for stimulating discussions.
+Statement of compliance with EPSRC policy framework on research data: This publica- tion is theoretical work that does not require supporting research data.